Howuhh/link_pred_spark/README.md

 ```
 We will also use the helper functions from metrics module to calculate the common neighbors for the two nodes and the degree of common neighbors.

-The only thing left to do is to add this to the config, which in this case is just a dictionary.
+The only thing left to do is to add this to the config, which in this case is just a list or dictionary.

 ```python
 # config.py